Starting the Downswing in Golf

 Hogan golf swing "Learn More" Button

-At this point pressure should be moving into the lead leg and the trail arm should be under the lead arm, but you should still have the same spine angle with your lead shoulder and chest down.
+At this the trail arm should be moving under the lead arm.
+You should still have the same spine angle with your lead shoulder and chest down.
 Don’t stand up out of your posture!
-A slight downward (or level) angle of the Swing Align rod is a good indication that you’ve maintained your posture.
 As your golf downswing sequence continues, and the club approaches parallel with the ground, your trail elbow should be close to your body.
 Your shoulders will level out and the front end of the alignment rod should start to point up.
 Understanding and practicing this sequence, and seeing it demonstrated physically by Swing Align, will do a lot to help you improve!

 golf downswing sequence